SAP-samples/cap-service-integration-codejam/exercises/01-set-up-workspace/README.md

 npm install
 ```

-You can double check what's installed, with `cds list --depth=0`, which should show you similar to this:
+You can double check what's installed, with `npm list --depth=0`, which should show you similar to this:

 ```text
 @acme/incidents-mgmt@1.0.0 /home/user/projects/cap-service-integration-codejam/incidents